dotnet/csharplang/proposals/checked-user-defined-operators.md

 Unary `checked operators` follow the rules from [§14.10.2](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/classes.md#14102-unary-operators).

+Also, a `checked operator` declaration requires a pair-wise declaration of a `regular operator` (the return type should match as well).
+A compile-time error occurs otherwise.

 ### Binary operators

 Binary `checked operators` follow the rules from [§14.10.3](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/classes.md#14103-binary-operators).

+Also, a `checked operator` declaration requires a pair-wise declaration of a `regular operator` (the return type should match as well).
+A compile-time error occurs otherwise.

 ### Unary operator overload resolution